When Can You Cancel Your Home Insurance Policy?

 Will I get a refund if I cancel my home insurance early?

 If you prepaid your annual premium and cancel before the end of your policy term, you're entitled to a pro-rated refund for the unused days.
-For example, canceling halfway through a $1,200 annual policy would return roughly $600.
-Refunds are typically processed as a check within 2 to 6 weeks.
-Note that if your premiums are paid through an escrow account, the refund may go directly to your mortgage lender.
+For example, canceling halfway through a $2,400 annual policy would return roughly $1,200.
+Refunds typically process within 7 to 15 days, though some insurers take up to 6 weeks.
+If your premiums are paid through an escrow account, the refund may go directly to your mortgage lender.
 Learn more about how home insurance escrow works.

 What happens if I cancel my home insurance and have a mortgage?

 Your mortgage lender requires you to maintain active homeowners insurance as a condition of your loan.
-If you cancel without having replacement coverage in place, your lender can purchase forced-placed insurance on your behalf — which costs 2 to 3 times more than a standard policy and only covers the lender's interest, not yours.
-Always secure a new policy first, notify your lender of the change, and update your escrow account information to avoid serious financial consequences.
+If you cancel without replacement coverage, your lender can purchase force-placed insurance on your behalf, which typically costs 1.5 to 2 times more than a standard policy (and up to 10 times more in some cases) while only covering the lender's interest.
+Always secure a new policy first, notify your lender, and update your escrow account information to avoid serious financial consequences.

 What are the most common mistakes when canceling home insurance?

-The biggest mistakes include canceling your old policy before the new one is active (creating a coverage gap), failing to notify your mortgage lender, and assuming switching companies automatically terminates the old policy.
-Other errors include not requesting written confirmation of cancellation, missing out on a pro-rated refund by providing the wrong effective date, and ignoring state-specific notice requirements.
-Always cancel proactively and keep documentation of every step in the process.
+The biggest mistakes include canceling your old policy before the new one is active (creating a lapse in coverage), failing to notify your mortgage lender, and assuming switching companies automatically terminates the old policy.
+Other errors include mis-timing cancellation dates by even a single day, not requesting written confirmation, and shopping only on price without comparing coverage limits and exclusions.
+Maintaining continuous coverage is critical, since even a short lapse can raise your future premiums by 10 to 50%.